-Key audit matters
+📃 🗎 Key audit matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements in the current period.
-We summarise below those matters and our key audit procedures to address those matters in order that the Partners as a body may better understand the process by which we arrived at our audit opinion.
-Our procedures were undertaken in the context of and solely for the purpose of our statutory audit opinion on the financial statements as a whole and we do not express discrete opinions on separate elements of the financial statements
+These matters were addressed in the context of our audit opinion of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined that there are no key audit matters to communicate in our report.

-The key audit matter